 Don’t wait.
 Log into your bank and set up a weekly transfer of $20 into a separate account that you won’t touch until December.
 This small amount will get stashed away every week.
 By the time next Christmas rolls around, you will have $1000 put away.
 Best of all, you can rest easy knowing that you have handled your Christmas savings already.

-With all these ideas the principle is simple: Get started and make it automatic whenever you can.
+With all these ideas the principle is simple: Get started and make it automatically whenever you can.
 Whatever you choose to do in the year ahead make sure you go after it with everything you’ve got.

 All the best in the year ahead!